kyeongha-git/kyeongha-git/README.md

-### Hi there, Nice to Meet you.
-I'm Hwang Kyeong Ha and studying Data Science. 👋
+### Hi there, Nice to Meet you 👋.
+I'm Hwang Kyeong Ha and studying Data Science.

 - 🔭 I'm currently majoring in data science.